 The WORKPRO 20V Oscillating Multi-Tool comes with a powerful 20-volt battery and charger.
-The body features an ergonomic design, and a soft rubber grip is easy to hold and guide.
-The weight is about right at 4.29 pounds, and the speed is adjustable in five speeds by a rotary dial.
-It comes with a universal accessory adapter for using off-brand accessories and comes with 15 accessories, including multiple sanding pads and a carrying bag.
+The body features an ergonomic design, and the soft rubber grip is easy to hold and guide.
+The weight is about right at 4.29 pounds, and the rotary dial features five speeds.
+It has a universal accessory adapter for using off-brand accessories and 15 accessories, including multiple sanding pads and a carrying bag.

-We didn’t like the strong vibrations that the WORKPRO produced, and the OPM is not listed, but it didn’t have a lot of power.
+We didn’t like the strong vibrations that the WORKPRO produced, and the OPM is not listed, but it didn’t have much power.
 You need a tool (Allen wrench) to change the blades and accessories, and the speed selector is hard to reach while you are using the tool.

 7. SKIL PWRCore Oscillating Tool

 The SKIL OS592702 PWRCore Oscillating Tool features a brushless motor for more power and longer battery life.
-It also comes with the battery and charger so you can get started working immediately without any extra purchases.
-You can adjust speed to six different settings between 11,000 and 18,000 OPM, and you can change accessories without using tools.
-The included 40-piece accessory kit is one of the largest on this list and contains everything you need for almost any job.
+It also comes with a battery and charger, so you can start working immediately without any extra purchases.
+The Skil tool has six settings between 11,000 and 18,000 OPM, and you can change accessories without using tools.
+The 40-piece accessory kit is one of the largest on this list and contains everything you need for almost any job.

-Unfortunately, the SKIL OS592702 only uses a 12-volt battery and is underpowered compared to many of the 18 ad 20-volt models.
-Ours worked well and took a lot of abuse but was continuously bogging down and adding time to the project.
+Unfortunately, the SKIL OS592702 only uses a 12-volt battery and is underpowered compared to many 18 and 20-volt models.
+Ours worked well and took a lot of abuse but continuously bogged down and added time to the project.

 8. GALAX PRO Oscillating Tool

-The GALAX PRO Oscillating Tool uses a 20-volt battery to create between 15,000 and 22,000 OPM depending on what you have set on the 6-speed dial.
-It comes with the battery and charger, and you can change the blades accessories easily with the tool-free blade replacement system.
-The soft-grip handle is easy to hold, and its four-pound weight is easy to manage.
+The GALAX PRO Oscillating Tool uses a 20-volt battery to create between 15,000 and 22,000 OPM, depending on the setting of the 6-speed dial.
+It comes with a battery and charger, and you can change the blade accessories easily with the tool-free blade replacement system.
+The soft-grip handle is easy to hold, and its 4-pound weight is easy to manage.
 It also comes with 14 accessories you’ll need for many jobs.

 9. CRAFTSMAN CMCE500B Oscillating Tool

 The CRAFTSMAN CMCE500B Oscillating Tool is a 20-volt cordless oscillating tool that can produce between 8,000 and 18,000 OPM.
-An LED helps illuminate the area where you are working, and it only weighs 2.6 pounds, so it a pleasure on larger jobs.
-A contoured over-molded handle is comfortable to hold, and a tool-free blade and accessory replacement mechanism make changes quick and effortless.
-It also comes with a 12-piece kit that includes a carrying bag, wood blade, scraper, sandpaper, and more.
+An LED helps illuminate the area where you are working, and it only weighs 2.6 pounds, so it’s a pleasure on larger jobs.
+A contoured over-molded handle is comfortable, and a tool-free blade and accessory replacement mechanism make changes quick and effortless.
+It also has a 12-piece kit with a carrying bag, wood blade, scraper, sandpaper, and more.

-The downside to the CRAFTSMAN CMCE500B is it doesn’t come with the battery or charger.
-The LED does not illuminate very well, and the handle will be a little too big for many people.
+The downside to the CRAFTSMAN CMCE500B is it doesn’t come with a battery or charger.
+The LED does not illuminate very well, and the handle will be too big for many people.
 It’s also surprisingly loud, especially toward the higher OPM.
-There is no noise level spec listed, but we advise a pair of earplugs if you spend a lot of time with this tool.
+No noise level spec is listed, but we advise a pair of earplugs if you spend a lot of time with this tool.

 10. Ridgid R9700 Jobmax Oscillating Tool

-At 5.1 pounds, the Ridgid R9700 can get quite heavy well before the charge runs out, and it produces strong vibrations.
-At higher OPM, it begins to get quite loud, not as loud as the last model but still worth mentioning.
-However, despite the noise and vibrations, it didn’t do a good job cutting and didn’t seem very powerful overall.
+At 5.1 pounds, the Ridgid R9700 can get heavy well before the charge runs out, and it produces strong vibrations.
+At higher OPM, it begins to get quite loud, not as loud as the last model, but still worth mentioning.
+However, despite the noise and vibrations, it didn’t cut well and didn’t seem very powerful overall.
 The OPM is not on the packaging, but we’re sure it’s not very high.

-Here are some things to look for when choosing your next cordless oscillating tool.
+Here are some characteristics to examine when choosing your next cordless oscillating tool.

-The battery is the heart of the cordless oscillating tool, and in most cases, a larger battery will give you more power for longer.
-On our list, you’ll see 12, 18, and 20-volt batteries.
+The battery is the heart of the cordless oscillating tool; in most cases, a larger battery will give you more power for longer.
+You’ll see 12, 18, and 20-volt batteries on our list.
 12-volt oscillating tools are better suited to light-duty work, and we recommend the 18 or 20-volt batteries for most people.

-Unfortunately, many brands don’t come with the battery or charger, and you will need to purchase one separately.
+Unfortunately, many brands don’t have a battery or charger, and you must purchase them separately.
 We tried to mention when a brand in our reviews came with a battery.

 Oscillations Per Minute (OPM)

 The next thing to look at when choosing your cordless oscillating tool is the oscillations per minute it can reach.
-Tools that produce more isolations per minute are typical of higher quality, and they do a better job.
+Tools that produce more isolation per minute are typically higher quality and do a better job.
 The blades cut better, and it grinds and sands much faster when there are more oscillations per minute.

 We recommend looking for a brand that produces at least 15,000 OPM at full speed.

-Most cordless oscillating tools allow you to adjust the speed in some way either by variable speed trigger or via a rotary dial.
-It’s important to be able to change speed, and since some rotary dials only allow you to select between a few presets, the variable speed trigger is better.
-However, if you only plan on using your tool for light-duty, the rotary dial will be fine.
+Most cordless oscillating tools allow you to adjust the speed in some way, either by a variable speed trigger or a rotary dial.
+It’s essential to change speeds, and since some rotary dials only allow you to select between a few presets, the variable speed trigger is better.
+However, the rotary dial will be fine if you only plan on using your tool for light-duty work.

-When choosing a cordless oscillating tool, you’ll notice two types of motors, standard and brushless.
-Brushless motors use a different design the reduces friction and delivers more power to the user.
+When choosing a cordless oscillating tool, you’ll notice two types of motors: standard and brushless.
+Brushless motors use a different design that reduces friction and delivers more power to the user.
 Since there is less friction, the batteries last significantly longer before requiring a recharge.

 We recommend choosing a model with a brushless motor when possible.

-The handy thing about cordless oscillating tools is that they are portable, and you can use them anywhere.
-Unfortunately, experience has shown us that most of those remote work areas have poor lighting.
+The handy thing about cordless oscillating tools is that they are portable and can be used anywhere.
+Unfortunately, experience has shown us that most remote work areas have poor lighting.
 We recommend an oscillator that includes a built-in LED headlight.
 These tools have a small light mounted on the front to illuminate the work area, making it much easier to see what you’re doing.
-It helps with detailed work and allows you to see blemishes and problem areas better.
+It helps with detailed work and lets you see blemishes and problem areas better.

 Vibrations and Noise

-Two things you’ll need to get used to when using a cordless oscillating tool are noise and strong vibrations.
+When using a cordless oscillating tool, you’ll need to get used to the noise and strong vibrations.
 There are usually no specs on the box that tell you how loud and shaky the tool will be, but it is possible to find models that create less noise and vibrations, and we tried to list those in our reviews.
-Some models can also be quite loud, and we tried to list those as well.

 Tool-Free Blade and Accessory Change

-One of the great things about the cordless oscillating tool is that it is so versatile, but every time you want to use it for a different job, you will need to change the blade or accessory that it’s using.
+One of the great things about the cordless oscillating tool is that it is so versatile, but every time you want to use it for a different job, you will need to change the blade or accessory it uses.
 Accessory changing can become tedious if you need to locate a tool to loosen the chuck every time.
 A tool-free system that allows you to change accessories with the press of a lever is far more desirable.

 Most of the brands on our list of reviews use a tool-free system, but we tried to point out any that didn’t.

-Because cordless oscillating tools are so versatile and create strong vibrations, a comfortable, ergonomic design becomes a critical factor.
-Some tools tend to become bulky to hold onto, and we tried to list those in our reviews.
-We recommend looking for a model with a formed ergonomic handle with the rubber coating to help reduce vibrations and provide a firm, comfortable grip.
+Because cordless oscillating tools are so versatile and create strong vibrations, a comfortable, ergonomic design is a critical factor.
+Some tools are bulky, and we tried to list those in our reviews.
+We recommend looking for a model with an ergonomic handle and rubber coating to reduce vibrations and provide a firm, comfortable grip.

 We have written more articles about oscillating tools: